micahjon/micahjon.github.io/about.md

 ## BeFunky

-Before Redwood, I worked at BeFunky for 5 years (2017 - 2022), a popular [Photo Editing](https://www.befunky.com/create/) and [Graphic Design](https://www.befunky.com/create/designer/) platform.
+Before Redwood, I worked at BeFunky for 5 years (2017 - 2022) on their a popular [Photo Editing](https://www.befunky.com/create/) and [Graphic Design](https://www.befunky.com/create/designer/) platform.

-I was initially brought on to help the team finish migrating their flagship Flash product to web tech (WebGL canvas + web components).
+I was initially brought on to help the team finish migrating their Flash app to web tech (WebGL canvas + web components).
 It took many months, but we did launch a desktop-oriented webapp, then did a complete overhaul to make it work well on mobile as well, and finally distributed the webapp across all platforms as an installable PWA.
 Along the way, I got to work on all sorts of fun stuff:

 - Saving assets & user settings in IndexedDB
 - Getting the app to work offline and with low-connectivity (using Workbox)